Useful Information on Fowey for your Stay

 Is a very good Indian restaurant and takeaway located on Fore Street opposite Albert Quay.
 Open every day from 5 pm to 9.30 pm except Friday and Saturday when it stays open until 10 pm.
 (01726 833594) and sunnyspice.com.

-The Old Quay House
+Samphire (The Old Quay House Hotel)

 Haveners